x00tex/hackTheBox/Boxes/linux/Retired/spider/README.md

 ![](screenshots/support-forum.png)

-"Contact number or email" field throughing some intresting error that relate to SSTI
+"Contact number or email" field throughing some interesting error that relate to SSTI

 ![](screenshots/fourm-error1.png)